 The Duomo area has some of the best views of the city, especially at sunset.
 There are also plenty of restaurants and cafes.

 Everything you need is about 5 minutes’ walk away, including all the major sites.
 As a consequence, there are always crowds of tourists here.

 On the plus side, you can happily live here without a car as everything you need is there: shops, entertainment, all the facilities you might need for your day-to-day life.

 Just west of Santo Spirito, San Frediano has a similar vibe to Santo Spirito, with lots of local artisans, but it’s a bit more modern.
 The Lonely Planet once called it the coolest neighborhood in the world.

 The area is full of small artisan shops and local bars, with almost a village-like vibe.
 The neighborhood is on the southern side of the River Arno, which means it’s not as tourist-heavy.

 4. San Marco

-It is one of the most popular neighborhoods in Florence located to the north of the city centre.
+It is one of the most popular neighborhoods in Florence, located to the north of the city center.